open-keychain/open-keychain/OpenKeychain/src/main/res/raw-sv/help_changelog.md

 ## 3.0

-  * Full support for Yubikey signature generation and decryption!
   * Propose installable compatible apps in apps list
   * New design for decryption screens
   * Many fixes for key import, also fixes stripped keys